You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 19.3 United Kingdom users

 If you are located in the United Kingdom, BTR may process your personal data under the UK GDPR and Data Protection Act 2018 where applicable.
 We may rely on contractual necessity, legitimate interests, consent, legal obligation, or another lawful basis depending on the processing activity.
+Where processing a child's personal data is based on consent for information-society services, we apply the UK age of digital consent (13) and seek parental or guardian consent where required.

 You may have rights to access, correction, erasure, restriction, portability, objection, withdrawal of consent where processing is based on consent, and rights relating to certain automated decision-making or profiling.
 You may exercise these rights by contacting us using the details in Section 24.